How to Use Self Assessment Tools to Choose a Career

 During a self-assessment, a career counselor may administer one of the following value inventories: Minnesota Importance Questionnaire (MIQ), Survey of Interpersonal Values (SIV), or Temperament and Values Inventory (TVI).

-Interest inventories are also frequently used in career planning.
-They ask you to answer a series of questions regarding your (surprise) interests.
+Career development professionals also frequently administer interest inventories such as the Strong Interest Inventory (SII), formerly called the Strong-Campbell Interest Inventory.
+These self assessment tools ask individuals to answer a series of questions regarding their (surprise) interests.
 E.K.
-Strong, Jr. pioneered the development of interest inventories.
-He found, through data, he gathered about people's likes and dislikes of a variety of activities, objects, and types of persons, that people in the same career (and satisfied in that career) had similar interests.
+Strong, a psychologist, pioneered their development.
+He found, through data he gathered about people's likes and dislikes of a variety of activities, objects, and types of persons, that people in the same career (and satisfied in that career) had similar interests.

 Dr. John Holland and others provided a system of matching interests with one or more of six types: realistic, investigative, artistic, social, enterprising and conventional.
 He then matched these types with occupations.
-The results of your interest inventory are compared against the results of this study to see where you fit in—are your interests similar to those of a police officer or to those of an accountant, for example?
+When you take an interest inventory, the results are compared with this study to see where you fit in—are your interests similar to those of a police officer or to those of an accountant, for example?

-When going through the self-assessment process, it's important to take into account other considerations that will influence your career choice.
-For example, you should consider your family responsibilities and your ability to pay for education or training.
-You also have to remember that self-assessment is the first step in the career planning process, not the last.
+While going through the self-assessment process, take into account other factors that will influence your career choice.
+For example, think about your family responsibilities and your ability to pay for education or training.
+Don't forget that self-assessment is the first step in the career planning process, not the last.